 Hello!
-I am the owner of Willow Bay Therapy, LLC, an independent mental health practice located in the Western suburbs of the Twin Cities.
+I am the owner of Willow Bay Therapy, LLC, an independent mental health practice with 2 locations in the Twin Cities area: 1 in Plymouth in the Western Suburbs and in South Uptown in Minneapolis.
 I am deeply committed to excellent client care with culturally-informed competency.
-I am a Licensed Marriage and Family Therapist (LMFT) with training in Family Systems, Cognitive Behavioral therapy, Narrative therapy, Solution-focused therapy and Emotionally Focused Couples Therapy.
-I am also a Registered Play Therapist (RPT) and specialize in early childhood issues and child psychotherapy.
+I am a Licensed Marriage and Family Therapist (LMFT) with training in Family Systems, Dyadic Debvelopmental Psychotherapy, Accelerated Resolution Therapy, Cognitive Behavioral therapy, Sandtray therapy, Dialectical Behavioral Therapy, Narrative therapy, Solution-focused therapy and Emotionally Focused Couples Therapy.
+I am also a Registered Play Therapist (RPT) and specialize in childhood issues and child psychotherapy.
 I am an active member of AAMFT (American Association of Marriage & Family Therapy), MAMFT (Minnesota Association of Marriage & Family Therapy) and APT (Association for Play Therapy) professional organizations.
+I am currently working on my animal assisted therapy certification.

 Additionally, I specialize in providing support for foster care/adoption issues, co-parenting training in divorce situations, “blended family” support and help for families contemplating divorce.
-Due to my keen clinical interest and experience in the foster care system and with families struggling post-adoption, I am currently enrolled in the Permanency & Adoption Competency Certificate program through the University of Minnesota with an anticipated graduation of June 2018.
+Due to my keen clinical interest and experience in the foster care system and with families struggling post-adoption, I completed the Permanency & Adoption Competency Certificate program through the University of Minnesota in June 2018.
 As an adoptive and biological parent to 5 children, some who were adopted from West Africa at advanced ages, I have both personal and clinical experience with the intense needs and challenges facing adoptees and adoptive families.

-I have my Bachelor of Arts in Cultural Anthropology and a minor in Religion, as well as a Masters of Arts in Marriage and Family therapy.
+I have my Bachelor of Arts in Cultural Anthropology and a minor in Religion, as well as a Master of Arts in Marriage and Family therapy.
 This training combination enables me to view therapy through a culturally systemic lens and incorporate culturally/spiritually sensitive interventions in treatment.
 I have many years of both personal and clinical experience in cultural awareness and integration.
 I have personal experience and connections, as well as a passion for working with children and families from culturally diverse backgrounds and often who struggle with social injustices, their own identities in the US or with their divergent children’s identities.
 I can help individuals and families navigate the complexities of being “non-traditional.”
 Rarely is a provider as comfortable with multi-ethnic, multicultural, multi-racial configurations.
 My clients deserve a provider who can adeptly work within their cultural framework and spiritual beliefs.
+I also have a passion for working with adoptive parents, especially moms, as they navigate the complexities of adoption and families.

 Blue Cross/Blue Shield